HabitatFramework/UserGuide/interface/interface.rst

 Export Window
 =============

+Allows users to combine both the GIS features and their associated attribute data from the HLU database and export the results to a new GIS layer using a pre-defined export format.

 Click :guilabel:`File... --> Export` to open the Export window.
-This function allows users to combine both GIS features and associated attribute data from the HLU database and export the results to a new GIS layer using a pre-defined export format.
-If the database records have been filtered the 'Selected only' checkbox is automatically ticked and the number of selected GIS features is shown (as seen in :ref:`figED`).
-Only the records related to the selected INCIDs and the GIS features will be exported.
-Untick this checkbox to export all records.
-For details on how to filter records see :ref:`filter_by_attributes`.

 .. _figED: